-In this blog, we discuss the importance of Vitamin C to our health and where it’s found naturally in your diet.
+In this blog, we discuss the importance of Vitamin C to our health and how to get more Vitamin C naturally.

 All vitamins are compounds required by the body that are used for normal metabolic processes such as producing energy.
 Vitamin C is classified as an essential vitamin, meaning it cannot be made in the body, and therefore needs to be consumed from our food intake.